datastaxdevs/workshop-intro-to-graphql/README.md

 <hr>
 <ul>
 <li>You will need a github account</li>
-<li>You will need an Astra DB account, but we'll work through that in the exercises</li>
+<li>You will need an Astra DB account, but we'll cover that in the exercises</li>
 </ul>
 </p>
 </details>